 - Interim Guidance: Director's Order 12 - Categorical Exclusions (PDF)

-Grantees undertaking development projects are required to place an easement (also called a covenant) on the entire property in order to protect the grant-assisted work.
+In brief, grantees undertaking development projects are required to place an easement (also called a covenant) on the entire property in order to protect the grant-assisted work.
 These requirements are described more fully in the Historic Preservation Fund Grants Manual.
 Develpment projects include both construction, sometimes referred to as "bricks and mortar" work, and any ground-disturbing activity.

 Other grant programs, like Save America's Treasures, have had different required easement terms.
 In addition, some easement-holding organizations may require different terms as a condition of holding the easement; for example, some states will only hold easements in perpetuity.

-|Federal Assistance Amount||Time Requirement / Type of Document|
+|Grant Amount||Time Requirement / Type of Document|

-|$1-$10,000||5-year minimum preservation agreement; covenant amending the deed is not required|
+|$1-$50,000||5-year minimum preservation agreement; covenant / easement amending the deed is not required|